Corporate Governance Report

 |Dr. Bernd Schulte||Chief Operating Officer||April 1, 2002||March 31, 2018|

-With the Supervisory Board's approval, the Executive Board has adopted by-laws, which are regularly reviewed to ensure they are appropriate and up to date.
+With the Supervisory Board's approval, the Executive Board has adopted by-laws that are regularly reviewed to ensure they are appropriate and up to date.
 They include a list of matters that are of fundamental or substantial importance and about which the Executive Board is required to make formal resolutions.
 Examples of such material decisions requiring formal resolutions are: decisions on strategies, corporate plans and budgets; significant changes in the organization of the Company and Group; the commencement or discontinuation of areas of activity within the Company; the acquisition and sale of land and land rights; the conclusion, amendment, and termination of intercompany or significant license or cooperation agreements; the commissioning of material external consulting and research projects; fundamental questions in the area of human resources and human resources policy; determination of the principles governing representation in business organizations and associations; appointments to the management and supervisory bodies of subsidiaries and associated companies; important publications and information for the public above and beyond normal reporting requirements; the initiation of lawsuits and legal disputes; the granting of collateral and assumption of guarantees.

 According to the by-laws, meetings of the Executive Board are to be held at least twice a month or whenever the Company's interests shall so dictate.
 Executive Board meetings are convened and directed by the Chairman of the Executive Board.
 Any member of the Executive Board may request an Executive Board meeting be convened for a specific issue.
 If the Chairman cannot attend, the meeting shall be chaired by a Board member appointed by the Chairman or the oldest member of the Executive Board in terms of age.
-The Executive Board shall be deemed to have a quorum if all members have been invited and more than half of the members are able to participate in person, via telephone link or by video conference, when resolutions are being voted on.
+The Executive Board shall be deemed to have quorum if all members have been invited and more than half of the members are able to participate in person, via telephone link or by video conference, when resolutions are being voted on.
 The Executive Board makes decisions by a simple majority of the votes cast by the members involved in the meeting unless otherwise provided by law, the Articles of Association or by-laws.
 In the case of a tie, the Executive Board Chairman casts the deciding vote.
 With two Executive Board members, the Supervisory Board Chairman shall be asked to mediate in the event of a tie.

 Every Executive Board member must immediately disclose conflicts of interest to the Supervisory Board and other members of the Executive Board.
 Members of the Executive Board may only take on part-time activities, especially posts on company and supervisory boards outside of the Group, after receiving Supervisory Board approval.